MEDICATION IN TASMANIAN GOVERNMENT SCHOOLS

 If your child requires medication while they are at school, you must meet with your child’s teacher and/or principal to ensure that the school staff are clearly advised on how to give your child their medicine.

 Medication should only be prescribed during school hours when absolutely necessary.

 Self-administration of some medication (eg ventolin, EpiPens and insulin) may be authorised by a parent and/or a doctor.
 In accordance with the poisons act, students under 13 should not be self-administering medication unless stated in the medical action and management plan.

 You must tell the school and provide permission, for any non-prescribed (e.g. panadol) or prescribed medication taken by your child at school.

 The school will ask you to…

 - Complete a written request to the school to administer the medication.
-You can download this form from the Department’s website at: www.education.tas.gov.au
+You can download and print the Authorisation for Administration of Student Medication form.

 - Provide signed authorisation from your medical practitioner/pharmacist or nurse giving specific instructions for the administration of the medication.

 - Transfer the medication safely to the school.

 - Provide the medication in the originally prescribed containers only.